Armour-piercing ammunition: HEAT

 High-explosive anti-tank (HEAT) shells are a type of shaped charge used to defeat armoured vehicles.
 They are very efficient at defeating plain steel armour but less so against later composite and reactive armour.
 The effectiveness of such shells is independent of velocity, and hence the range: it is as effective at 1000 metres as at 100 metres.
 This is because HEAT shells do not lose penetrating ability over distance.
 The speed can even be zero in the case where a soldier places a magnetic mine onto a tank's armour plate.
 A HEAT charge is most effective when detonated at a certain, optimal distance in front of a target and HEAT shells are usually distinguished by a long, thin nose probe protruding in front of the rest of the shell and detonating it at a correct distance, e.g., PIAT bomb.
 HEAT shells are less effective when spun, as when fired from a rifled gun.

 HEAT shells were developed during World War II as a munition made of an explosive shaped charge that uses the Munroe effect to create a very high-velocity particle stream of metal in a state of superplasticity, and used to penetrate solid vehicle armour.
 HEAT rounds caused a revolution in anti-tank warfare when they were first introduced in the later part of World War II.
 One infantryman could effectively destroy any extant tank with a handheld weapon, thereby dramatically altering the nature of mobile operations.
 During World War II, weapons using HEAT warheads were known as having a hollow charge or shaped charge warhead.

 Claims for priority of invention are difficult to resolve due to subsequent historic interpretations, secrecy, espionage, and international commercial interest.
 Shaped-charge warheads were promoted internationally by the Swiss inventor Henry Mohaupt, who exhibited the weapon before World War II.
 Before 1939, Mohaupt demonstrated his invention to British and French ordnance authorities.
-During the war, the French communicated Henry Mohaupt's technology to the U.S. Ordnance Department, who invited him to the US, where he worked as a consultant on the bazooka project.
+During the war, the French communicated the technology to the U.S. Ordnance Department, who then invited Mohaupt to the US, where he worked as a consultant on the bazooka project.
 By mid-1940, Germany had introduced the first HEAT round to be fired by a gun, the 7.5 cm fired by the Kw.K.37 L/24 of the Panzer IV tank and the Stug III self-propelled gun (7.5 cm Gr.38 Hl/A, later editions B and C).
 In mid-1941, Germany started producing HEAT rifle grenades, first issued to paratroopers and by 1942 to regular army units.
 In 1943, the Püppchen, Panzerschreck and Panzerfaust were introduced.
-The Panzerfaust and Panzerschreck or 'tank terror' gave the German infantryman the ability to destroy any tank on the battlefield from 50–150 m with relative ease of use and training, unlike the UK PIAT.
+The Panzerfaust and Panzerschreck or 'tank terror' gave the German infantryman the ability to destroy any tank on the battlefield from 50 to 150 m with relative ease of use and training, unlike the UK PIAT.